 Other states have also stepped up their efforts to address issues related to human trafficking:

 In March 2014, the State of Maryland established a Maryland Human Trafficking Policy Advisor position to develop and implement policies, training, and data collection procedures that build Maryland’s capacity to combat trafficking and serve survivors.

-The Maryland legislature also passed three bills on behalf of victims of human trafficking including protections from prosecution for youths forced into prostitution and free community college for victims of trafficking.
+The Maryland legislature also passed three bills on behalf of victims including protections from prosecution for youths forced into prostitution and free community college for victims.

 Pennsylvania’s Act 105, which became law in September 2014, added new definitions of sex trafficking to the Criminal Code and established expanded legal protections for victims of trafficking.